-We may charge you a short-term trading fee on behalf of the fund of up to 2% of the net asset value of the units of the fund you redeem or switch of the fund, if we determine that you have engaged in inappropriate short-term trading.
-The fee is collected by us by redeeming, without charges, a sufficient number of units from your account and paid to the fund from which you redeemed or switched.
+We may charge you a short-term trading fee on behalf of the fund of up to 2% of the net asset value of the units you redeem or switch, if we determine that you have engaged in inappropriate short-term trading.
+The fee is collected by us by redeeming, without charges, a sufficient number of units from your account and is paid to the fund from which you redeemed or switched.
 Please see "Purchases, Switches and Redemptions - Short-term trading" for more details.